TDI (engine): Overview

 Most TDI engines also use an intercooler to lower the temperature (and therefore increase the density) of the compressed air before it enters the cylinder.
 Similar technology has been used by other automotive companies, but the "TDI" marketing term is only used by Volkswagen Group and Land Rover.
-Volkswagen Group uses the term SDI (which stands for "Suction Diesel Injection") for its naturally aspirated (i.e. non-turbocharged) direct-injection diesel engines.
+Volkswagen Group uses the term SDI (which stands for "Suction Direct Injection") for its naturally aspirated (i.e. non-turbocharged) direct-injection diesel engines.